The Tribunal has a President and Tribunal members who make decisions under the Act.

 Tribunal members are independent statutory officers appointed by the Governor on the recommendation of the Minister.
 They do not work for the hospital or health service treating the patient.

 Ms Kannis is a part-time legal member appointed on 29 October 2019 for five years.
 She holds a Bachelor of Laws, a Bachelor of Jurisprudence and a Bachelor of Commerce, all of which were awarded by the University of Western Australia.
-Christine was admitted to practice law in Western Australia in 1981.
+Christine was admitted to practise law in Western Australia in 1981.

-Ms Kannis is also currently a part-time Member of the Administrative Appeals Tribunal and hears matter in the Migration Review Division and the Social Security & Child Support Division.
-Before joining the AAT she served as deputy chair of the Prisoners Review Board and as a part-time Member of the Social Security Appeals Tribunal.
-Previously Ms Kannis was the chair of the Optometrists Registration Board of W.A. and she has served as a Member of the Community Advisory Committee at Sir Charles Gairdner Hospital.
+Ms Kannis is also currently a part-time member of the Administrative Appeals Tribunal and hears matter in the Migration Review Division and the Social Security & Child Support Division.
+Before joining the AAT she served as deputy chair of the Prisoners Review Board and as a part-time member of the Social Security Appeals Tribunal.
+Previously Ms Kannis was the chair of the Optometrists Registration Board of WA and she has served as a member of the Community Advisory Committee at Sir Charles Gairdner Hospital.